As part of our commitment to reducing suicide, we train prisoners to provide emotional support to their peers, by becoming 'Listeners'

 Support for prison staff

 Prison staff are also welcome to contact Samaritans.
-Our services are particularly important following a suicide in custody.
+Our services are particularly important following a self-inflicted death in custody.
 At these sad times, we play a key role in supporting both staff and prisoners.

 The history of the Listener scheme

 Following an increase in the number of suicides in prisons during the 1980s, the first Listener scheme was introduced at HMP Swansea in 1991.
-The first Listener scheme in Scotland was launched in 1994 at Saughton Prison in Edinburgh.
-There are currently Listener schemes in all Scottish prisons, except one.
+The first Listener scheme in Scotland was then launched in 1994 at Saughton Prison in Edinburgh.
 The first Listener scheme in the Republic of Ireland was established in 2002.
-There are currently six Listener schemes in prisons throughout the ROI with plans for others too.
 The first Listener scheme was also established in Northern Ireland in 2002.